Lisa Osofsky became Director of the SFO on 28 August 2018.

 Lisa has worked for Goldman Sachs International as their Money Laundering Reporting Officer and spent seven years in the Corporate Investigation Division of Control Risks, where she advised on compliance issues.
 Prior to joining the SFO, Lisa worked for Exiger, a global governance, risk and compliance advisory firm, where she served as Regional Leader and Head of Investigations for Europe, Middle East and Africa.

-John Carroll is serving as interim Chief Operating Officer from October 2019 while the SFO conducts a recruitment exercise to fill the role permanently.
+John Carroll became Chief Operating Officer permanently on 28 May 2020.
 John joined the Serious Fraud Office in June 2014 as Head of Law Enforcement Liaison and International Assistance and since April 2016 headed what is now the SFO’s Strategy and Policy Division.
 His responsibilities there included strategic engagement with other law enforcement and government partners and external stakeholders as well as oversight of legal and legislative issues relevant to the SFO’s functions.
 John has over 35 years’ law enforcement experience both in the UK and overseas having worked in the police, Ministry of Defence and HM Revenue & Customs.

 Sara Lawson QC was appointed General Counsel of the SFO as of 1 May 2019.
 Prior to this she was a barrister based at Red Lion Chambers and had extensive experience prosecuting criminal and regulatory matters on behalf of the government, including the Serious Fraud Office.
 Before taking Silk in 2017, Sara was Standing Counsel for the Insolvency Service and between 2012 to 2019 was a member of the Government Regulatory A List, prosecuting cases for the Health and Safety Executive, the Office of Rail & Road, and the Environment Agency.